 - 1. Upon successfully completing the completing certification criteria, specified in the Qualifications, Equipment, Knowledge and Performance Expectations and Test sections, the Group Training Officer will grant the FTM certification on behalf of the ASRC.
 The certification becomes valid when the ASRC Board of Directors is informed of the new certification via the submission of an updated roster. - 2.
 The Group Training Officer may provide a certificate to the FTM member.
-This certificate will be in the official ASRC FTM Certification Format, as defined by the ASRC Conference Training Officer, and which contains at a minimum: - a.
-The full name of the Appalachian Search and Rescue Conference; - b.
-The ASRC logo; - c.
-The name of the member granted the certification; - d.
-The name of the certification granted - e.
-The date issued: - f.
-The date of expiration/recertification; and - g.
-The signature of the Group Training Officer
+This certificate will be in the official ASRC FTM Certification Format, as defined by the ASRC Conference Training Officer, and which contains at a minimum: - a) The full name of the Appalachian Search and Rescue Conference; - b) The ASRC logo; - c) The name of the member granted the certification;

+- d) The name of the certification granted

+- e) The date issued;

+- f) The date of expiration/recertification.